 This amazing (and very tall!)
 Star Trek Antedian Costume was worn by none other than Mick Fleetwood from Fleetwood Mac!
 The 6′ 5″ tall drummer was invited to play an Antedian Dignitary in the Star Trek: The Next Generation episode, “Manhunt” in 1989.
-The costume was made from layers of think shimmery and reflective material and one of our favorite clients brought it to us to bring to life!
+The costume was made from layers of thick shimmery and reflective material and one of our favorite clients brought it to us to bring to life!

 He thought the funky blue alien head and hands of the character made this an ideal piece to turn into a life-sized statue using the screen worn costume.
 Sculptor Steven Richter sculpted the hands of the alien first.
 Technically, that would be “hand” since it seems production only made one ambidextrous sculpt to stand in as both left and right fish hand.
 We did the same and cast those in non-opaque resin to match the translucency of the fingernails seen in the show’s hands.